Asbjoedt/CLISC/README.md

 * Remove RealTimeData (RTD) functions but keep cell values
 * Remove external object references but copy objects to new subfolder
 * Convert embedded images to .tif
+* Convert embeeded audio to .mp3
+* Convert embedded video to .mp4
 * Extract all embedded objects to new subfolder
 * Warn if no cell values or objects detected
 * Inform if metadata detected